 We are experienced and aggressive bus accident injury lawyers that handle truck accidents throughout the Dallas Fort Worth area.
 Therefore, if you were injured while riding in a bus or hit by a truck, our Dallas attorneys are available to discuss the facts of your case and provide a free consultation at 214.880.9988.

-Our attorneys are available to provide the guidance you may need if someone was hurt or killed in a bus accident at our Dallas Texas law office.
-Therefore, please call one of our lawyers so that you will understand what rights you have against the person that injured you or a loved one at 214.880.9988.
+Our attorneys are available to provide the guidance you may need if someone was hurt or killed in a bus accident at our Dallas TX or San Antonio TX law offices.
+Therefore, please call one of our lawyers so that you will understand what rights you have against the person that injured you or a loved one at 214.880.9988 (Dallas) or 210-550-1123 (San Antonio).